sweetrdf/in-memory-store-sqlite/README.md

 ## Acknowledgement

 This work is based on the code of ARC2 from https://github.com/semsol/arc2 (by Benjamin Nowak and contributors).
+To see what was extracted check pull request #1.
 ARC2 is dual licensed under the terms of GPL 2 (or later) as well as W3C Software License.